QubesOS/qubes-core-admin/doc/qvm-tools/qvm-shutdown.rst

     Force operation, even if may damage other VMs (eg. shutdown of NetVM) --wait
     Wait for the VM(s) to shutdown
---all
+--wait-time
+    Timeout after which VM will be killed when --wait is used --all
     Shutdown all running VMs
 --exclude=EXCLUDE_LIST